 Come join the Vet’s That Matter May 31st and June 1st as we compete in our first Smoking Competition.
 Vets That Matter has recruited the services of the former Holy Smokers team consisting of Thomas Mercado, Brent Higgins, and Jim Field.
 Together these men won 5 consecutive People’s Choice awards amd took second their final year of competition.
 The event has changed quite a bit since it began which has these men competing in the main events rather than the People’s Choice.
 Although you won’t be able to eat any of their delicious meats, you can still come support them and enjoy the rest of the activities at Chillin’ and Grillin’ in Sand Springs.

-This article is courtesy of the Sand Springs Leader written by Kirk McCracken written October 22, 2018.
+This article is courtesy of the Tulsa World written by Kirk McCracken on October 22, 2018.

 “Vets That Matter” started as an organization that more or less housed out of Church That Matters in Prattville and met monthly at Broadway Barber Shop.
 Now, Vets That Matter has a home.